feuster/FFchapters/README.md

 ## Workflow
 The workflow is:
-* generate with FFMpeg a raw log file which contains the the scene changes
+* generate with FFmpeg a raw log file which contains the the scene changes
 * generate with FFchapters a regular chapter file out of this raw log file

 ## Example